 required to view the full text.
 Titles, authors, abstracts, and full text of articles in Elements (one month after publication) are available to anyone on the Elements website.

-Material from Clays and Clay Minerals on the Ingenta and GeoScience World websites may be downloaded (one machine readable copy and one print copy per page) for personal, non-commercial use only.
+Material from Clays and Clay Minerals may be downloaded (one machine readable copy and one print copy per page) for personal, non-commercial use only.
 A subscriber may not:

 (b) make the material, or any element of it, available by any means to persons other than authorized users;

-(d) remove or obscure the CMS's copyright notice from the material including hard-copy prints-out;
+(e) remove or obscure the CMS copyright notice from the material including hard-copy prints-out;

-(g) undertake any activity which may have a damaging effect on CMS's ability to achieve revenue through selling and marketing the material;
+(h) undertake any activity which may have a damaging effect on Springer’s ability to achieve revenue through selling and marketing the material;

-(h) otherwise use the material supplied by CMS in a manner that would infringe the copyright or other proprietary rights contained within it; or
+(i) otherwise use the material supplied by Springer/CMS in a manner that would infringe the copyright or other proprietary rights contained within it; or

 All materials on this site protected by United States copyright law may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission of The Clay Minerals Society.
 Trademark, copyright or other notice may not be altered or removed any from copies of the content.
 Permission to reproduce material may be obtained by contacting the Society office (firstname.lastname@example.org).

-For CMS, the term `open-access’ means the full text of an article in the journal is made free to anyone from the moment it is published.
-CMS will provide open-access to any article posted on the CMS website or on GeoScience World for which an author pays the $250 per page creation cost.
-The author could link to this free-access article from any other site.
+For CMS, the term ‘open-access’ means the full text of an article in the journal is made free to anyone from the moment it is published.
+Springer will provide open-access to any article for which the author pays the APC (author pays charge).